Wikimedia says vandals caused Google to display 'Nazism' as GOP ideology

-After search results listed "Nazism" as an the ideology of the California Republican Party, Google pointed the finger at Wikipedia.
+After search results listed Nazism as the ideology of the California Republican Party, Google pointed the finger at Wikipedia.
 Wikimedia, the company behind Wikipedia, says "vandalism" is to blame.

 In a statement on Twitter late Thursday, Wikimedia explained how a link to Nazism appeared in Google search results for the California GOP.